UKEIAM/graphxplore/README.md

 ## Documentation

-You can find detailed information about the data-related tasks that you can work in with GraphXplore, as well as its functionalities at (:hammer: insert GitHub pages link).
+You can find detailed information about the data-related tasks that you can work in with GraphXplore, as well as its functionalities at ( :hammer: TODO insert GitHub pages link).
 Additionally, the same information is given in the app via various how-to pages and tooltips.

-To read the Python package code documentation navigate to ( :smile: insert readthedocs link)
+To read the Python package code documentation navigate to ( :hammer: TODO insert readthedocs link)